 The Whole30 program has added white potatoes back into its acceptable foods list but has the paleo community?
 This hotly debated topic generally concerns the high glycemic index of potatoes in relation to health goals and activity levels and the presence of glycoalkaloids.
 Amy Kubal, RD says go for it (in moderation) if you personally tolerate them, and so does Bill Staley over at Primal Palate with a few caveats but Loren Cordain warns heavily against them.
 Check out their articles on the topic if you’re hesitant to add potatoes to your paleo life.

 Here at FPTP, we have potatoes in moderation because there are only so many sweet potatoes and starchy squashes a person can eat!
-And frankly, I am not convinced the presence of glycoalkaloids is worth the worry.
+And frankly, I have not been convinced the presence of glycoalkaloids is worth the worry.
 Variation is the key to my food happiness.

 What’s your opinion on the great paleo potato debate?